dmbarbour/wikilon/docs/ABCRT.md

 Latent destruction of larger values is a related, viable option, one that could greatly improve destroy/cleanup performance for large contexts, albeit is perhaps limited to destruction that doesn't concern itself with substructural properties (like relevance).

+*Idea:* Allocate bump-pointer, then use a single free-list.
+When a bump-pointer allocation fails, free the remainder of it.
+When our free list is large enough, coalesce it into large free-chunks and consider copying the context value to eliminate fragmentation.
+(Internal fragmentation, then, is much less of an issue because I can defrag.)

 ## Representations

 Memory will be aligned for allocation of two words.
 With 32-bit words, this gives us 3 tag bits in each pointer.
 Small numbers and a few small constants are also represented.